Managing Windows Upgrades: Why Desktop Analytics Is Not Enough

 The focus of your program should be a positive end user experience

-When it comes to testing it's all about the applications.
+When it comes to testing its all about the applications.
 Our experience, which is echoed by Microsoft literature, is that somewhere between 5% - 10% of applications are going to have issues in a given update.
-The key to automating a windows servicing process is to use upfront testing to make sure none of your critical applications fall into this category, and then use careful pilot planning to capture the other issues and minimize their organizational impact.
+The key to automating a windows servicing process is to use upfront testing to make sure none of your critical applications fall into this category, and then user careful pilot planning to capture the others and minimize their organizational impact.

 If it can be automated, it should be automated